ansible-community/community-website/posts/archive/installing-and-using-collections-on-ansible-tower.md

 ---
 author: Ajay Chenampara
 date: 2020-06-01 00:00 UTC
-description: In this blog post we\'ll walk through using Ansible Collections with Ansible Tower, part of the Red Hat Ansible Automation Platform.
+description: In this blog post we'll walk through using Ansible Collections with Ansible Tower, part of the Red Hat Ansible Automation Platform.
 lang: en-us